 Today we will work on English phrasal verbs, specifically the verb break.
 It’s quite a fun one because it has a lot of different meanings.
 So we cover things like celebrities break-up, cars break-down, thieves break in, meteors break up on entry to our atmosphere and so on.

 Adept English produces a lot of excellent free English language learning material.
-We have all of our podcasts available for download free here: https://adeptenglish.com/download-english-lessons/ you can also download the free PDF transcripts from here.
-For every podcast there is an article which you can find here: https://adeptenglish.com/about-us/podcasts/ these articles contain bonus material, such as videos and extra advice and resources which can help you with the podcast and transcript.
+We have all of our podcasts available for download free here you can also download the free PDF transcripts.
+For every podcast there is a full article which you can find here.
+These articles contain bonus material, such as videos and extra advice and resources which can help you with the podcast and transcript.

 Hi there and welcome to this podcast from Adept English.
 If you’re looking to improve your English language learning – and finding that your traditional language course, which you do at college is not really helping you to become fluent, then you’ve found Adept English and you’re in the right place!
 We provide podcasts and courses, for people who wish to actually learn to speak the language, rather than learn it in an academic or a traditional way.
 So welcome to you especially if you’ve just found us, but welcome to our regular listeners as well, of course!
 Go and have a look at our website at adeptenglish.com and you’ll find much, much more there to help you with your English language learning.